Digital Identity and Facial Recognition Technology

 Digital ID - Precheck Image 3

-• Breeze through TSA PreCheck Touchless ID line using your face for ID verification
+With the indicator on your phone, breeze through the TSA PreCheck Touchless ID line using your face for ID verification

-By opting in, you can use a dedicated TSA PreCheck Touchless ID line, and your identity can be verified without presenting an ID at bag drop, the security checkpoint, and/or at the boarding gate.
+By opting in, you can use a dedicated TSA PreCheck Touchless ID line by presenting your boarding pass with the TSA PreCheck Touchless ID indicator.
+Your identity will be verified without needing to present an ID at bag drop, the security checkpoint, or the boarding gate — just by using facial recognition.
 All you need is your face.
-The TSA PreCheck Touchless ID program is exclusive to TSA PreCheck members.
+This TSA PreCheck Touchless ID program is exclusive to TSA PreCheck members.
+Not a TSA PreCheck member?
 Enroll today!

 FAQ